whatisinternet/little_ruby_scripts/README.md

 # LittleRubyScripts

-**This is still a work in progress**
+This is a collection of scripts and command line utilities for working in a command line and ruby environment.

-TODO: Delete this and the text above, and describe your gem
+Please feel free to add a feature and issue a pull request.

 ## Installation
 Install it yourself as: